hdandekar/data-compare/README.md

-# Data-Match
+# DB-Diff-Insight

-Data Match is a Django App to compare data between 2 different data sources, it helps in identifying the differences between 2 datasets.
+DB-Diff-Insight is a Django App to compare data between 2 different data sources, it helps in identifying the differences between 2 datasets.

 License: MIT